alizayan684/Bioinformatics-Games/README.md

-# 🧬 Local Alignment Game - README
+# 🧬 Local Alignment Game

 Welcome to the **Local Alignment Game** - where bioinformatics meets fun!
 This interactive tool helps you understand the Smith-Waterman algorithm for local sequence alignment through hands-on visualization.